 3): This laboratory-based course is designed to develop hands-on experimental skills relevant to the design and construction of biomedical instrumentation commonly used to acquire biomedical signals including aspects of signal processing, micro-computer interfacing, and simple software development.
 Teamwork and written communication skills are emphasized through laboratory report organization, documentation of results, error analysis and interpretation of findings.
-Correquisite(s): BME 412.
+Three hours Lab. per week.
+Co-requisite(s): BME 412.

-BME 414-Biomedical Digital Signal Processing 3(4.5-0-0): This course is designed for senior level students.
+BME 414-Biomedical Digital Signal Processing 3(3-0-0): This course is designed for senior level students.
 The objective of this course is to introduce the main techniques for the analysis of continuous and discrete signals including Laplace, Fourier and Z Transforms and apply them to analyze biological signals.
 Topics covered include signal acquisition and sampling; Nyquist rate; signal averaging; noise removal and signal compensation; discrete-time system analysis; Z transform; discrete and fast Fourier transform; transfer functions and digital filtering; Infinite Impulse Response (IIR) and Finite Impulse Response (FIR) systems.
 Computer programming software such as Matlab will be used for the course assignments to analyze biological systems and design different types of filters.
+Three 1-hour lectures per week.
 Pre-requisite(s): Engr 105 & BME 314.

-BME 416-Introduction to BioMEMS and Bionanotechnology 3(4.5-0-0): The objective of the course is to expose students to biomedical MicroElectroMechanical Systems (MEMS) and

-Nanotechnology, and to teach them fundamental principles of MEMS applications in biology and medicine.
+BME 416-Introduction to BioMEMS and Bionanotechnology 3(3-0-0): The objective of the course is to expose students to biomedical MicroElectroMechanical Systems (MEMS) and Nanotechnology, and to teach them fundamental principles of MEMS applications in biology and medicine.
 Topics covered include MEMS and nanotechnology, its application to biotechnology/biomedicine.
 Introduction to scaling laws as applied toward living systems and artificial devices; micro- and nanofabrication; biosensors and actuator principles; drug delivery; implantable systems; micro-total- analysis systems and lab-on-a-chip devices; minimally invasive surgery; detection and measuring systems; DNA, and protein microarrays; emerging applications in medicine.
+Three 1-hour lectures per week.
 Pre-requisite(s): BME 202 & BME 220.

-BME 420-Prosthetic Systems for Biomedical Engineering 3(4.5-0-0): Applying biomechanics of human movement to design and evaluate artificial devices intended to restore or improve movement loss due to disease or injury.
+BME 420-Prosthetic Systems for Biomedical Engineering 3(3-0-0): Applying biomechanics of human movement to design and evaluate artificial devices intended to restore or improve movement loss due to disease or injury.
 Topics include motion analysis; gait analysis and electromyogram (EMG) and their measurement techniques.
 Artificial limbs; joint replacement & models of muscle and tension will be covered as well with the biomaterials used and their biocompatibility.
 Matlab projects will be assigned to demonstrate the concepts learned in this course.
-Prerequisite(s): Engr 105, BME 304 & BME 320.
+Three 1-hour lectures per week.
+Pre-requisite(s): Engr 105, BME 304, BME 320 & Engr 105.

-BME 430-Biomedical Image Processing 2(3-0-0): Medical image processing and analysis techniques: image enhancement and filtering in spatial and frequency domains, image restoration, image compression and archiving, segmentation, and registration.
+BME 430-Biomedical Image Processing 2(2-0-0): Medical image processing and analysis techniques: image enhancement and filtering in spatial and frequency domains, image restoration, image compression and archiving, segmentation, and registration.
 Common image characteristics such as Signal-to-Noise Ratio (SNR), resolution, contrast and Contrast-to-Noise ratio (CNR) will be covered as well.
 Concepts learned in this course will be demonstrated throughout projects and assignments utilizing computer programs such as Matlab.
+Two 1-hour lectures per week.
 Pre-requisite(s): BME 314.